ndk-build script is equivalent to running the following command:

 $ ndk-build NDK_DEBUG=1

-You need GNU Make 3.81 or later to use ndk-build or the NDK in general.
-The build scripts will detect a non-compliant Make tool, and generate an error message.
+You need GNU Make 4 to use ndk-build or the NDK in general.
+The NDK includes its

-GNUMAKE in your environment to point to it
+environment variable to point to an unsuitable make.